johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 Some games ask you to enter a full path of your save file, e.g., `DF0:MySave1`, or you might need to enter `DF0:` and press enter to list the save games on the floppy in the first drive.
 Make sure *not* to leave the semicolon off in such scenarios.
-The semicolon after **DF0:** signals that we're dealing with a drive, not just a file called **DF0**.
+The semicolon after `DF0:` signals that we're dealing with a drive, not just a file called `DF0`.
 This is similar to the **C:** drive in Windows.

 !!! warning "Not all blank disks are created equal"

     Always use the save disk included with the game.
-A regular empty AmigaDOS ADF disk image won't work with games that use special encoding schemes (e.g., [Canon Fodder (OCS)](TODO)).
-A blank save disk is always included in a ZIP archive as well, should you want to reset your save disk.
+A regular empty AmigaDOS ADF disk image won't work with games that use special encoding schemes (e.g., [Cannon Fodder (OCS)](../games/c.md#cannon-fodder-ocs)).
+A blank
+    save disk is always included in a ZIP archive as well, should you want to reset your save disk.

 !!! tip "ProTip(tm)"